 Seychelles, Mauritius, Réunion & Comoros: Day 8 After spending the morning exploring the native forests, we will drive to the northwestern corner of the island and embark on a boat trip to Round Island and Serpent Island.
 These two small uninhabited islands lie to the north of Mauritius.

 Once we have passed through the reef we will see the first Sooty Terns and Brown Noddies.
 Wedge-tailed Shearwaters pass alongside and, if we are lucky, dolphins will play in the bow wave whilst glittering silver flying fish explode from the sea and glide over the crests of the waves.
 As we approach Serpent Island we will see clouds of terns rising above the barren rocky slopes.
 Here Lesser Noddies nest alongside Sooty Terns and Brown Noddies.
-White-tailed and Red-tailed Tropicbirds hang in the updraughts above the sheer cliffs and a small colony of Masked Boobies huddle together on the windward side of the island.
+White-tailed and Red-tailed Tropicbirds hang in the updraughts above the sheer cliffs and a colony of Masked Boobies huddle together on the windward side of the island.

-Round Island has seen successful efforts by conservationists to exterminate the island’s rat and feral rabbit population, in an attempt to save both the native vegetation and allow smaller seabirds to breed more successfully.
+Round Island has seen successful efforts by conservationists to exterminate the island’s feral rabbit population, in an attempt to save both the native vegetation and allow smaller seabirds to breed more successfully.
 The island is home to several species of endemic reptiles, including skinks, geckos and a sand boa, as well as two endemic palms.

 Seychelles, Mauritius, Réunion & Comoros: Day 9 After spending much of the day on Mauritius we will take a short flight across to the island of Réunion for a two nights stay.